isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 "It just came to my mind..."

-"Kayoko, bring me my accessories bag over there.
-I wrote it down on the notebook so I wouldn’t forget.
+"Kayoko, can you get me my bag.
+I wrote it down so that I wouldn’t forget it.
 Here it is."

 Mr. Matsuo opened his notebook and read my haiku.

-> > Moon reflects on black hair combed by boxwood
+> > The moon reflects on black hair combed by boxwood

 "It’s beautiful, isn’t it?
 I wonder if he is in love with someone else.
 Besides, he is crazy about Dan Kazuo now."